-- > Risk aversion on the part of FSPs. - the business case for supporting women. - > Service delivery not adapted to women's needs. - > Products or distribution channels not designed with women in mind.
+- > Risk aversion on the part of FSPs. - Laws specifically prohibiting > Failure to recognize the business case for supporting women. - > Service delivery not adapted to women's needs. - > Products or distribution channels not designed with women in mind.

 DEMAND-SIDE CONSTRAINTS